Wayne Brown has been an online writer for more than 10 years and has an interest in true crime.

 Investigational techniques and crime scene safeguards were not as fully developed in 1986 as those we see in use today.
 That point was made very clearly in the mid-90’s in reviewing contaminated evidence at the murder scene of Nicole Brown Simpson and friend, Ronald Goldman, in the now famous O.J.
 Simpson case.
 DNA techniques were still very limited at the time and a thing of the future.
 In removing Shondra’s body from the creek waters and examining the remains, some evidence was either contaminated or potentially lost at the scene.
 Questions still linger as to whether any type of DNA was harvested at the time.
 As the old saying goes, when one door opens, another one closes began to take on a familiar truth in the Shondra May case.

-Examining Shondra’s remains, the medical examiner found that she had been bound and gagged with a packing-tape commonly used in poultry-raising and processing facilities common to the region in where she lived.
+Examining Shondra’s remains, the medical examiner found that she had been bound and gagged with a packing-tape commonly used in poultry-raising and processing facilities common to the region where she lived.
 The initial autopsy did not yield any conclusive results and a second autopsy by a different source was ordered.
 That examination found that the cause of death was strangulation.
 There were marks related to strangulation in the neck area.
 There were also indications of sexual assault.
 The time of death remained uncertain and the reason cited was the length of time which the body had been in the creek waters.
-The examiner estimated that Shondra had lived for as much as 17 to 19 days and that possibly her body had been in the water 3 to 5 days after her death.
-There was also some speculation as to whether the body had also been exposed to some level of refrigeration for some period which would mean that the time she was alive may have been even shorter than originally projected.
+The examiner estimated that Shondra had lived for as much as 17 to 19 days after abduction and that possibly her body had been in the water 3 to 5 days after her death.
+There was also some speculation as to whether the body had been exposed to some level of refrigeration for some period.
+If so, that would mean that the time she was alive may have been even shorter than originally projected.
 Shondra’s whereabouts was no longer a mystery.
 Now the questions focused on why she was killed and by who.

 Over time, leads came and went and a bevy of suspects were considered including Shondra’s father and her boyfriend, Tony Adams.
 Both were cleared after more in-depth investigation.
 Some theorized that an individual known to pose as a policeman in the area around Meridian, Mississippi might have been involved though no evidence of value could be obtained to prove it.
 Multiple suspects were considered with no real progress in finding the killer.
 Local law enforcement members took polygraph tests in an attempt to expose anyone hiding within the system that might be involved.

 In August of 1992, a Richard Weeks, then incarcerated in a Missouri jail on charges, was transported back to Hinds County, MS for questioning regarding the murder of Shondra May.
 Weeks had spent time in the Scott and Bolivar County jails in 1987 and 1988 on forgery charges.
-Initial there was hope that Weeks might be a break in the case, but no new evidence was obtained from his interrogation.
+Initially there was hope that Weeks might be a break in the case, but no new evidence was arose from his interrogation.

 On March 2, 1993, a story in the Tuscaloosa (Alabama) News, discussed the potential ties of suspect, Kenneth McLain, who had been charged in February of 1993 of the murder of Lori Hill, a resident of Ellisville, Mississippi At the time of her murder, she was 18 years of age and pregnant.
-McLain was said to have stopped Ms. Hill while impersonating a police officer.
-Ms. Hill was strangled and her lifeless body was dumped into a creek.
+McLain was said to have stopped Ms. Hill while impersonating as a police officer.
+Ms. Hill was strangled and her lifeless body was dumped.
 Tuscaloosa police were also questioning McLain in the murder of Chanda Fehler, age 24.
 Charges against McLain, a resident of Brandon, Mississippi, in the Lori Hill murder were later dropped due to a lack of evidence.
 While there were several similarities between the Chanda Fehler case and that of Shondra May, there was no hard evidence to link either of them to Kenneth McClain.

 Chanda Fehler disappeared after leaving the Riverside swimming pool facility.
 Her car, still in the swimming facility parking lot, was discovered by police with the driver’s door slightly ajar, the interior light on, and her purse and wallet open on the passenger seat on June 10, 1987.
 Her body was discovered four days later afloat in the Black Water River.
 A concrete cinder block had been used to weight the body down but was insufficient to keep it from floating.
 Her wrists and ankles were bound with wire, and the body was nude.
 The cause of death appeared to be drowning.